 Time Out: **** “This performance is eminently worth checking out as a nice add-on to any trip to the Summerhall.
 After ten minutes or so he exits, leaving you free to explore the beautifully detailed room while a gorgeous ambient soundtrack plays on.
 Simple, yearning and effective.” — Andrzej Lukowski

 Edinburgh Spotlight: **** “There has been a lot of site-specific and installation work this Fringe, but this is easily one of the best ….
 A piece that has real depth and substance and is willing to take all the risks that go with creating a one to one piece.”

 Scottish Poetry Library: “This is a high-def performance, 3d poetry” — Colin Waters

-How to describe Red, Like Our Room Used to Feel (****)?
-This intimate one-to-one piece is about discovery, so I feel that anything said by me is saying too much.
-All I will say is that this rather charming piece works as both installation and poetry reading, and that poet Ryan Van Winkle’s 15-minute mixture of art, music, poetry and tea (or port) works wonderfully.
-Short in length but deep in soul, Red is a welcome oasis from the clatter of Summerhall.
+Across The Arts: **** “This intimate one-to-one piece is about discovery… This rather charming piece works as both installation and poetry reading, and that poet Ryan Van Winkle’s 15-minute mixture of art, music, poetry and tea (or port) works wonderfully.
+Short in length but deep in soul, Red is a welcome oasis from the clatter of Summerhall.” — Michael Cox